3

 When ready to bake, boil the kettle.
 Sprinkle top of dough lightly with flour and slash diagonally, a few times with a lame knife.

 Place in oven and carefully pour boiling water into the tray at the base to create steam.
+Or, just spray some water into the oven as you put it in and again after 5 minutes.

 If using a thermometer to test whether fully baked, the internal temp should be 90- 95C.